Rappsilber-Laboratory/xidocs/md/xiview.md

 	1. [Alignment View](./views/alignment.html "Alignment View")
 	2. [Search Summaries](./views/searchSummaries.html "Search Summaries")

-The [Legend View](./views/legend.html "Legend View") can be considered in a category of its own, its main function to choose and refine a colour scheme used in the rest of the Xi View interface.
+The [Legend View](./views/legend.html "Legend View") can be considered in a category of its own, its main function is to choose and refine a colour scheme used in the rest of the Xi View interface.

 #### Filtering ####
 All the positional and metadata views above reflect the current filter state, only showing cross-links / matches that pass the filter settings.

 #### Selection ####
 All the positional and meta-data views also support the idea of selecting / highlighting specific cross-links and matches, with selections and highlighting performed in one view reflected in other active views.

+#### Panel View Functionality ####
+The views shown within the panels have a number of functions available through the icons at the top of the panel frame.
+From left to right these are:
+1. Export an image (useful when the same option in the control panel has been hidden).
+2. Hide the view's control panel i.e. only show the visualisation.
+3. Maximise / restore the panel size.
+4. X - close the panel.

+The panels can also be resized by dragging their corners and repositioned by dragging their title bars.

 #### Relation to Viewing Spectra ####
 The [Selected Match Table](./views/selectionTable.html "Selected Match Table") acts as the bridge to the underlying raw data displayed in the [Spectrum View](https://spectrumviewer.org/help.php "Spectrum View") - open the xiSpec Feature Support section in this link for spectrum viewer use instructions.
 Selecting a match in this table will displaying the underlying raw data in the Spectrum View.